Black-Box Detection of Language Model Watermarks: Conclusion and Limitations

 In this paper, we have focused on the problem of detecting watermarks in large language models (LLMs) given only black-box access.
 We developed rigorous statistical tests for the three most prominent scheme families, and validated their effectiveness on a wide range of schemes and real-world models.
-Our results imply that protecting from detectability should not be the key focus of LLM watermarks, and that other properties such as robustness to attacks, text quality, and efficiency should be prioritized.

-\paragraph{Broader Impact} While our work primarily enables malicious parties to more easily circumvent attempts at tracing LLM-generated text, we believe the benefits of our work outweigh those risks, as our conclusions help model providers calibrate their expectations in terms of watermark detectability, and avoid a false sense of security.
+Our results show that most popular practical watermarking schemes are detectable.

 \paragraph{Limitations} One limitation of our tests is that they are restricted to the three scheme families discussed in \cref{ssec:method:kgw,ssec:method:stanford,ssec:method:unbiased}.
-These are indeed the most prominent in the literature, and as our tests are based on fundamental properties of these scheme families, they should generalize to more variants and combinations of the underlying ideas.
-However, it is possible that a model provider deploys a scheme based on an entirely novel idea, which our tests would not be able to detect.
-Further, our p-values are based on several model assumptions, such as symmetric error terms and perfect sampling.
+These are however the most prominent in the literature, and as our tests are based on fundamental properties of these scheme families, they should generalize to more variants and combinations of the underlying ideas.
+We confirm this in our additional experiments on a multi-key variant of Red-Green schemes (\cref{app:moreresults:multikey}), a no-cache variant of Cache-Augmented schemes (\cref{app:moreresults:nocache}), and SynthID-Text~\citep{Dathathri2024} (\cref{app:moreresults:synthid}).
+As shown in \cref{app:moreresults:adversarial} our tests are also robust to adversarial scheme modifications, aimed at bypassing our tests.

+It is still possible that a model provider deploys a practical scheme based on an entirely novel idea, which our tests would not be able to detect.
+A promising starting point may be the scheme proposed by \citet{orzamir}, which has theoretical undetectability guarantees, but is not yet practically viable.
+We discuss this in more detail in \cref{app:moreresults:conditioned_aar}, and introduce and evaluate a proof-of-concept variant of AAR~\citep{aar} that incorporates similar ideas.
+Our preliminary results show that this approach indeed enhances stealth, but at the cost of reducing the watermark strength and potentially other important properties, which we do not evaluate in this work.
+We hope our initial investigation inspires more thorough research in this direction.

+As another limitation, while we base our tests on fundamental properties of scheme families, we have no theoretical guarantees of power and only provide empirical evidence based on the tested schemes.

+Finally, our tests make several model assumptions, such as symmetric error terms, perfect sampling, and the unlikely event of the red-green split (in Red-Green schemes) being the same for all contexts on the observed domain.
 While we validate that these assumptions are sufficiently met on several open-source models, we cannot guarantee that all models adhere to them.
-Finally, another conceptual limitation of our Red-Green test is that it does not take into account the possibility that the red-green vocabulary split is the same (on the observed domain) for all contexts.
-The probability of this event decreases exponentially with the number of different contexts, and is thus unlikely to affect the test's performance in practice.